ugur-koc/text_buffer/README.md

 ## Credits

-This program is developed by Ugur Koc for the MathWorks interview.
+This program is developed by Ugur Koc for a job interview.